ceramicskate0/SWELF/README.md

       Logname '=' EventID Number (if 1st run '1' can be used)

-      Only change to number if you wish to have app rescan logs from begining
+      WARNING: Only change to number if you wish to have app rescan logs from begining

 --------------------------------------------------------------------------------
      example: microsoft-windows-sysmon/operational=1
+     example: microsoft-windows-sysmon/operational=28395756
 --------------------------------------------------------------------------------

 ##  ConsoleAppConfig.conf